ubccr/ccrdocs/pages/software/modules.md

 CCR maintains a suite of software programs, libraries, and toolchains commonly used in scientific computing.
 The HPC clusters can execute most software that runs under Linux.
-In many cases, the software you need will already be installed and availabe to you on the compute nodes.
+In many cases, the software you need will already be installed and available to you on the compute nodes.
 You access the software using what's called a "module".
 If the software you need is not available, you can ask our staff to install it for you or [do it yourself](building.md).